coolsparta/Heads-Up/README.md

 You can create your own deck of words by clicking on the button "Create Your Own".

-The user defined set of words are stored in the temporary memory in form of arraylist.
+The user defined deck of words are stored in the temporary memory in form of ArrayList.